 Chairman of the Board since May 2016 and Board member since 2014.
-Member of the Audit Committee and Chairman of the Remuneration Committee.
+Member of the Audit Committee and Chairman of the Remuneration Committee

 Education and previous experience: Bachelor of Business Administration, European University Bruxelles.
-CEO and deputy CEO of the business systems company IBS AB and CEO of the broker firm Lage Jonason AB.
+M&A Advisor Paulsson Advisory AB, CEO of Formar Assistans AB, CEO Liv ihop AB (publ), CEO and deputy CEO of the business systems company IBS AB and CEO of the broker firm Lage Jonason AB.
 Corporate Finance experience from Mangold Fondkommission, Alfred Berg/ABN Amro Fondkommission and Booz & Co.